 What are today’s mortgage rates?

-The average 30-year fixed mortgage rate was unchanged at 3.56% from a week ago.
+The average 30-year fixed mortgage rate rose 1 basis points to 3.36% from a week ago.

-The 15-year fixed mortgage rate was unchanged at 2.88% from a week ago.
+The 15-year fixed mortgage rate fell 6 basis points to at 2.75% from a week ago.

 Additional mortgage rates can be found in the chart and graph below.